spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/10-required-iam-policies.md

 # Global Role Additional Policies:

 There may be situations where additional node-level policies must be added to your deployment.
-For instance, when you create a Host cluster with the **AWS EBS CSI** storage layer, ensure `AmazonEBSCSIDriverPolicy` is included.
+For instance, when you create a host cluster with the **AWS EBS CSI** storage layer, ensure **AmazonEBSCSIDriverPolicy** is included.
 To add additional node-level policies, switch to the **Tenant Admin**  project, and click on the **Tenant Settings** on the **Main Menu**.
 Click on **Cloud Accounts**.
 Add an account if one does not exists.
 After validation of the AWS credentials, ensure `Add IAM policies` are enabled.
-You can specify additional ARNs to be attached.
+You can specify additional amazon resource names (ARN) to be attached.
 The attached policies will be included to all the clusters launched with this specific AWS cloud Account.

 <br />